Endometriosis & Adenomyosis

 This is by no means a complete diagnostic tool, but simply a 'starting point' to help identify the next steps in your prognosis.

-Video consultations are just like in-clinic consultations, but you will meet with the doctor online via your phone, computer or tablet (no need to come to the clinic for your initial assessment).
+Telehealth consultations are just like in-clinic consultations, but you will meet with the doctor online via your phone, computer or tablet (no need to come to the clinic for your initial assessment).